Eriana Blanco Shows Off Incredible Bod In Black Bikini On Instagram

 Eriana Blanco has been keeping her 2.5 million Instagram followers tantalized with a steady stream of eye-catching snaps, and her second newest share from today consisted of three sizzling bikini pics.
 The hottie posed at the beach in a black ensemble and showed off her look from the front and from the back.

 In the first picture, Eriana struck the Bambi pose on the sand and placed her hands on the back of her thighs.
-She tilted her head to the side and gave a sultry pout with her long locks falling in front of both shoulders.
-Her Fashion Nova bikini top had textured cups and a front-tie accent with two white beads that brought attention to her cleavage.
+She tilted her head to the side and gave a sultry pout while her long locks fell in front of both shoulders.
+Her Fashion Nova bikini top had textured cups and a front-tie accent with two white beads, bringing attention to her cleavage.
 The stunner’s bikini bottoms were small with thick straps that rested high on her hips.
+Behind her were green plants and a mostly cloudy sky.

 The beauty’s glam makeup application added to the flirty vibes and included dark liner on her lower lids, long lashes, and light pink lipstick.

 The second snap was all about the bombshell’s figure as she cropped out her face.
 She stood with her left leg propped out to the side and left her hands by her sides.
-The backdrop revealed a tropical scene with blue ocean and palm trees.
+The backdrop revealed a tropical scene with a blue ocean and palm trees.

-In the final image, Eriana stood with her feet together and faced her back to the camera.
+In the final image, Eriana stood with her feet together and turned her back to the camera.
 She tugged at her bikini bottoms with both hands and bent her elbows out to the sides, leaving her sandy booty on full display.
 She brushed her locks behind her shoulders and it completely obscured her back.
-In the distance was a lifeguard station and an empty beach.
+In the distance were a lifeguard station and an empty beach.

 The model’s adoring fans took to the comments section to send their love.